Kava-Labs/kava/docs/core/proto-docs.md

 | `key` | [string](#string) |  |  |
 | `single_subparam_allowed_attrs` | [string](#string) | repeated | Requirements for when the subparam value is a single record.
 This contains list of allowed attribute keys that can be changed on the subparam record. |
 | `multi_subparams_requirements` | [SubparamRequirement](#kava.committee.v1beta1.SubparamRequirement) | repeated | Requirements for when the subparam value is a list of records.
 The requirements contains requirements for each record in the list. |

+<a name="kava.committee.v1beta1.CommunityPoolLendWithdrawPermission"></a>

+### CommunityPoolLendWithdrawPermission
+CommunityPoolLendWithdrawPermission allows submission of CommunityPoolLendWithdrawProposal